Stocks slump on Wall Street as Fed steps up inflation fight

 AP Business Writers

-Stocks bounced around and bond yields snapped higher Wednesday after the Federal Reserve made its third big interest rate hike in a row and sharply increased its outlook for how high it expects to raise rates in coming months.
+Stocks closed lower Wednesday after the Federal Reserve made another big interest rate hike and sharply increased its outlook for how high it expects to raise rates in coming months.

-Treasury yields pushed further into multiyear highs after the central bank raised its short-term rate by three-quarters of a point.
-The Fed also said it now expects its benchmark rate to be a full percentage point higher by the end of the year than it had predicted in June.
+Short-term Treasury yields pushed further into multiyear highs after the central bank raised its benchmark rate by three-quarters of a point.
+The Fed also said it now expects that rate to be a full percentage point higher by the end of the year than it had predicted in June.

-The S&P 500 was up 0.5% after wavering between gains and losses as traders considered the impact of the Fed’s update on interest rates, which have widespread effects on markets and the economy.

 The Fed is raising rates to fight the worst inflation in 40 years.
 The worry is that the Fed may cause a recession by slowing the economy too much.